Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

 content_length = *(_QWORD *)(v10 + 0x48);
 ```

-Even though ida managed to recover function names, types were not.
-To recover what the offsets mean, I used go itself and the `unsafe.offsetOf` function to get the offset of fields in a struct.
+Although IDA recovered function names, it did not recover types.
+To recover the meaning of the offsets, I used Go and the `unsafe.Offsetof` function to determine the offset of fields in a struct.

 ```go
 var r http.Response